okta/okta-idx-java/README.md

 * [Building the SDK](#building-the-sdk)
 * [Contributing](#contributing)

-This repository contains the Okta Identity Engine SDK for Java.
+This repository contains the Okta IDX SDK for Java.
 This SDK can be used in your server-side code to assist in authenticating users against the Okta Identity Engine.

 ## Release status